AqlaSolutions/DropboxEncryptedUploader/README.md

 # DropboxEncryptedUploader
 Synchronizes local folder to Dropbox encrypting each file to a separate zip archive.
 Works in memory without storing to disk.
-Each file is devided by 140mb blocks, each block is encrypted on the fly and immediately sent to Dropbox servers so no big archive file is kept neither  in RAM nor on your disk.
+Each file is devided by 100mb blocks, each block is encrypted on the fly and immediately sent to Dropbox servers so no big archive file is kept neither  in RAM nor on your disk.
 ## Usage
 DropboxEncryptedUploader.exe dropbox-app-token path-to-folder dropbox-folder-name encryption-password

+Provide empty password "" to upload without zip extension and without encryption.

+Supports resuming uploads after restart.

 ### Example
 DropboxEncryptedUploader.exe "asdlakdfkfrefggfdgdfg-rgedfgd-adfsfdf3e" "d:\Backups" "/Backups" "password"